geektrove/GPUSpGEMM/README.md

 # SpGEMM on GPU

-This repository contains an implementation of Sparse General Matrix-Matrix Multiplication (SpGEMM) on NVIDIA GPUs.
-The main implementation is called 'proposal' and is compared against cuSPARSE and OpSparse implementations.
+This repository contains the implementation of the master's thesis "Sparse general matrix-matrix multiplication on GPU".
+It focuses on a novel binary search accumulator for SpGEMM on NVIDIA GPUs.
+The main implementation is called 'proposal' and is compared against cuSPARSE and OpSparse implementations to demonstrate its effectiveness.

 ## Project Structure